-We were appointed by the ARCC on 29 March 2022 to audit the financial statements for the period ending 31 December 2022 and subsequent financial periods.
-Our total uninterrupted period of engagement is two years, covering the years ended 31 December 2022 and 31 December 2023.
+We were appointed by ARCC on 29 March 2022 to audit the financial statements for the period ending 31 December 2022 and subsequent financial periods.
+Our total uninterrupted period of engagement is three years, covering the years ended 31 December 2022, 31 December 2023 and 31 December 2024.

-The non-audit services prohibited by the FRC's Ethical Standard were not provided to the Group or Society and we remain independent of the Group and the Society in conducting our audit.
+The non-audit services prohibited by the FRC's Ethical Standard were not provided to the company and we remain independent of the Group and the Society in conducting our audit.